ISO/IEC 27001: History

 BS 7799 was a standard originally published by BSI Group in 1995.
 It was written by the UK government's Department of Trade and Industry (DTI) and consisted of several parts.

-The first part, containing the best practices for information security management, was revised in 1998; after a lengthy discussion in the worldwide standards bodies, it was eventually adopted by ISO as ISO/IEC 17799, "Information Technology - Code of practice for information security management." in 2000.
-ISO/IEC 17799 was then revised in June 2005 and finally incorporated in the ISO 27000 series of standards as ISO/IEC 27002 in July 2007.
+The first part, containing the best practices for information security management, was revised and reissued in May 1999 as BS 7799-1:1999; after a lengthy discussion in the worldwide standards bodies, it was adopted by ISO in December 2000 as ISO/IEC 17799, Information technology — Code of practice for information security management.
+A second edition, ISO/IEC 17799:2005, followed in June 2005; a corrigendum published in July 2007 renumbered it as ISO/IEC 27002, bringing it into the ISO/IEC 27000 series without altering its technical content.

-The second part of BS7799 was first published by BSI in 1999, known as BS 7799 Part 2, titled "Information Security Management Systems - Specification with guidance for use."
-BS 7799-2 focused on how to implement an Information security management system (ISMS), referring to the information security management structure and controls identified in BS 7799-2.
-This later became ISO/IEC 27001:2005.
-BS 7799 Part 2 was adopted by ISO as ISO/IEC 27001 in November 2005.
+The second part, BS 7799-2, was first published in February 1998 as Information security management — Specification for information security management systems and revised in May 1999.
+A further edition, published in 2002, was retitled Information security management — Specification with guidance for use.
+BS 7799-2 focused on how to implement an information security management system (ISMS), referring to the information security management structure and controls identified in BS 7799-1.
+It was adopted by ISO as ISO/IEC 27001, which was published in October 2005; BSI published it in the United Kingdom as BS ISO/IEC 27001:2005, which also carried the designation BS 7799-2:2005.

-BS 7799 Part 3 was published in 2005, covering risk analysis and management.
-It aligns with ISO/IEC 27001:2005.